 What is Borscht?

-Borscht may be served either hot or cold, and it may range from a hearty one-pot meal to a clear broth or a smooth drink.
-I liked this soup best at room temperature, as chilling food masks some of the flavor of foods in my opinion.
+Borscht may be served either hot or cold, ranging from a hearty one-pot meal to a clear broth or a smooth drink.
+I liked this soup best at room temperature, as chilling food masks some of the flavors of foods in my opinion.

 It is frequently served with sour cream and/or potatoes.

-I had recently bought some golden beets at the farmers’ market, so I made the soup with those rather than red beets.
-Golden beets are a little milder than red beets, and I think next time I make this I would use red beetroot for a more intense color and flavor.
+Tip: I had recently bought some golden beets at the farmers’ market, so I made the soup with those rather than red beets.
+Golden beets are a little milder than red beets, and I think I would use red beetroot for a more intense color and flavor next time I make this.

 Ingredient Substitutions and Variations